Botulism: Infant botulism

 Infant botulism (also referred to as floppy baby syndrome) was first recognized in 1976, and is the most common form of botulism in the United States.
 Infants are susceptible to infant botulism in the first year of life, with more than 90% of cases occurring in infants younger than six months.
 Infant botulism results from the ingestion of the C. botulinum spores, and subsequent colonization of the small intestine.
 The infant gut may be colonized when the composition of the intestinal microflora (normal flora) is insufficient to competitively inhibit the growth of C. botulinum and levels of bile acids (which normally inhibit clostridial growth) are lower than later in life.

 The growth of the spores releases botulinum toxin, which is then absorbed into the bloodstream and taken throughout the body, causing paralysis by blocking the release of acetylcholine at the neuromuscular junction.
 Typical symptoms of infant botulism include constipation, lethargy, weakness, difficulty feeding, and an altered cry, often progressing to a complete descending flaccid paralysis.
 Although constipation is usually the first symptom of infant botulism, it is commonly overlooked.

 Honey is a known dietary reservoir of C. botulinum spores and has been linked to infant botulism.
 For this reason, honey is not recommended for infants less than one year of age.
 Most cases of infant botulism, however, are thought to be caused by acquiring the spores from the natural environment.
 Clostridium botulinum is a ubiquitous soil-dwelling bacterium.
 Many infant botulism patients have been demonstrated to live near a construction site or an area of soil disturbance.

-Infant botulism has been reported in 49 of 50 US states (all save for Rhode Island), and cases have been recognized in 26 countries on five continents.
+Infant botulism has been reported in 49 of 50 US states (all except for Rhode Island), and cases have been recognized in 26 countries on five continents.